This post may contain affiliate links. See our affiliate disclaimer here.

 Groceries

-By far, groceries were our biggest expense.
-We cooked more often than we ate out so we could opt for camping in more remote places.
-When we camp abroad, I have a singular mindset when I enter a foreign grocery store: If I want to try it, I buy it.
+When we travel abroad, my grocery store mindset is that if I want to try it, I buy it.
 This included buying a lot of macarons and gourmet chocolates from Le Clerc.
 (No regrets.
-They were always delicious and half the price of visiting a patisserie!)
+They were always delicious and half the price of visiting a pâtisserie!)

-Here our grocery bill includes food and toiletries for our family of four, as well as wine, cooking utensils for the RV, and small toys occasionally for the kids.
+Here, our grocery bill includes food and toiletries for our family of four, as well as wine, cooking utensils for the RV, and occasionally small toys for the kids.
 Most notably, this includes buying baby food, diapers, and wipes, which tend to be expensive and skew our numbers a bit.

 Total spent: $900